zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

-# Configuring and enabling Zowe to use PassTickets
+# Configuring and enabling Zowe to use PassTickets as an integration method for southbound services

-As a system programmer, follow the procedures described in this article to configure Zowe to use PassTickets, and to enable Zowe to use PassTickets.
+As a system programmer, follow the procedures described in this article to configure Zowe to use PassTickets, and to enable Zowe to use PassTickets to authenticate towards specific extending services.

 :::info**Roles:** system programmer, security administrator
 :::